-There are many opportunities to review an ACP, such as following an admission to hospital, the diagnosis of a new medical condition, or a change in the social circumstances of an individual.
-We have identified the following hints and tips to help you think about reviewing anticipatory care plans:
+There are many opportunities to review a future care plan, such as following an admission to hospital, the diagnosis of a new medical condition, or a change in the social circumstances of an individual.
+We have identified the following hints and tips to help you think about reviewing future care plans:

-- Ensure you have a robust process in your service to track who has an ACP and when this needs to be reviewed.
+- Ensure you have a robust process in your service to track who has a future care plan and when this needs to be reviewed.
 Be clear on how often this should be carried out.
 It is likely that this will vary between patients.

 - Take a team approach.
 It is likely the best review will be led by the person or team who knows the patient best.
 Involve the whole multidisciplinary team to identify who this is.

-- If you work outside general practice, for example in acute care, a hospice or in a care home, provide a summary of any ACP conversation you have to the GP practice.
+- If you work outside general practice, for example in acute care, a hospice or in a care home, provide a summary of any future care planning conversation you have to the GP practice.
 Ask that the GP practice loads this information into the Key Information Summary (KIS) so that it can be shared across parts of the NHS.

 - You might want to prioritise certain groups.
 Some of the following are highlighted as being particularly important to think about: